-Like most cooked foods, cheese dips should be refrigerated within 2 hours, don’t leave them sitting out longer than that without a warmer or lid (like a slow cooker).
+Like most cooked foods, cheese dips should be refrigerated within 2 hours.
+So don’t leave them sitting out longer than that without a warmer or lid (like a slow cooker).

-- To store, pour any leftover into airtight containers and refrigerate up to 4 days.
+- Refrigerate: pour any leftover dip into airtight containers and refrigerate up to 4 days.

-- You can also store some dips in the freezer.
-Cream cheese based dips don’t hold up as well when frozen, but most of the recipes on this list should be fine in the freezer up to a couple of months.
+- Freeze: You can store some dips in the freezer.
+Cream cheese based dips don’t hold up as well when frozen, but many of the recipes on this list should be fine in the freezer up to a couple of months.

 How to Reheat Cheese Dip

-The best method depends on the type of dip.
+The best method for reheating quesos and cheese dips depends on the type of dip.

-- If it’s a smooth queso dip, it’s easy to reheat it on the stove by just heating it over low-medium heat and stirring regularly until fully heated through.
+- If it’s a simple queso dip, it’s easy to reheat it on the stove by just heating it over low-medium heat and stirring regularly until fully heated through.

 - If it’s a chunkier cheese dip with lots of ingredients, sometimes it’s better to place it in a baking dish and reheat in the oven.

-- If the dip was originally made in the slow cooker, I find the best way to reheat it is to just put it back in the slow cooker and warm it up.
+- If the dip was originally made in the crockpot, I find the best way to reheat it is to just put it back in the slow cooker and warm it up.